 I love my Ink Bold and I use it all the time for the 2x points on gas and especially for the 5x points on office supplies, internet, satellite, and phone services.
 Now I’m estastic that the Ink Bold has a twin in the Ink Plus.
 The only major difference is that it’s a credit card.

-If you don’t have the Chase Sapphire Preferred®, then I would seriously consider getting one, too.
+If you don’t have the Chase Sapphire Preferred® Card, then I would seriously consider getting one, too.
 If you are thinking of doing two Chase applications in one day, do the Sapphire Preferred first and then apply for the Ink Bold or Ink Plus.

-Apply Below for the New Ink Plus 50,000 offer.
+Apply Below for the Ink Plus.
 [I do receive a referral credit if you apply through my link.
-I'm truly grateful if you do!]
+I’m truly grateful if you do!]

 And if you have any questions, don’t hesitate to email.
 I don’t bite.